How Does God Impute His Righteousness to Us? (Orthodox Perspective)

 Righteousness isn’t an alien legal fiction but a real ontological transformation as the Holy Spirit indwells believers, healing sin’s corruption and restoring the divine image.

-To learn more about righteousness, see our biblical exposition on the difference between imputed and infused righteousness, which fundamentally differs from Protestant forensic categories.
+This perspective, see our biblical exposition on the difference between imputed and infused righteousness, fundamentally differs from Protestant forensic categories.

 The Orthodox Understanding of Righteousness